hasura/agentic-data-access-benchmark/README.md

 ### Related Technical Approaches and their Limitations

-Augmented language models[^29] are models which depend on external system augmentation to produce grounded results.

-There has been proliferation of techniques to connect external systems to LLMs so it can provide grounded answers on topics that LLMs have not been trained on.
-Although fine-tuning on specific data may help enriching the parametric knowledge of LLMs which can result in better closed-domain question-answering, the more commonly used techniques are based on augmenting LLMs with relevant external documents, tool-use and agentic  which uses pre-trained models and a combination of

-Our benchmark builds upon several key technical areas in AI:
+We will briefly overview few common approaches to build systems on enterprise data and discuss their limitations.

 1. **Retrieval Augmented Generation (RAG)**
+   - Retrieval-augmented methods [https://arxiv.org/pdf/2402.19473] have been used to search for relevant documents and used as additional input context for generating answers from external systems.
-   - Early work by Lewis et al.[^14] introduced RAG as a way to ground language model outputs in retrieved documents
+   - Early work by ReaLM and Lewis et al.[^14] introduced RAG.
-   - Chen et al.[^15] demonstrated RAG's effectiveness in enterprise settings
-   - Current challenges include retrieval quality and context integration[^16]
-   - FRAMES: Fact, Fetch, and Reason: A Unified Evaluation of Retrieval-Augmented Generation[^23]
-   - MultiHop-RAG: Benchmarking Retrieval-Augmented Generation for Multi-Hop Queries[^24]
+   - Primarily uses text embeddings as a search mechanism
+   - Embeddings suffer from lack of temporality, attribute based filtering, and loss of user-context authorization
+   - Not all data is text.
+Structured data in databases, etc

-3. **Database Question Answering**
+2. **Database Question Answering**
-   - Text-to-SQL systems like Spider[^20] pioneered structured data access
-   - Recent advances in semantic parsing for database queries[^21]
+   - Text-to-SQL systems can be used to retrieve data from SQL databases.
+Recent advances in semantic parsing for database queries[^21]
    - Challenges in complex joins and nested queries[^22]
+   - Enterprise Data is spread in multiple databases
+   - Not all data is structured.
+   - Need to perform tasks like summarize, classify, cluster, point search, etc for which SQL is not apt

-2. **Tool use in LLMs**
+3. **Tool use in LLMs**
-   - Toolformer: Language Models Can Teach Themselves to Use Tools[^25]
-   - ToolQA: A Dataset for LLM Question Answering with External Tools[^26]
-   - API-Bank: A Comprehensive Benchmark for Tool-Augmented LLMs[^27]

-These foundations inform several aspects of our benchmark:
-- RAG techniques influence our evaluation of data retrieval efficiency
-- Tool use influences planning ability
+   - Tool use can be used to agentically retrieve and perform tasks
-- Database QA challenges guide our data access complexity metrics
+   - Most generic method
+   - All APIs don't exist
+   - APIs are not well documented
+   - Composing tools with large data inputs prone to hallucination

 ## About the Data Access Agent Benchmark